autografik/zgadywanka/README.md

 # zgadywanka
-Hi!
-I'm Krzysztof Hajduczuk.
-This project is to learn how to use python modules.
-In this case, it's the TK module.
+This project is to learn how to use contorl instructions into python language.

 ## Table of Contents
 * [General Info](#general-information)